-When using the auxiliary I/O bus, you must add the following line at the beginning of your program.
+When using the auxiliary I/O bus instead of the default address bus, you must add the following line at the beginning of your program.

 The STATUS output has three different programmable functions:

 - 5. It can be driven low on the first op code fetch cycle. - 6.
 It can be driven low during an interrupt acknowledge cycle. - 7.
 It can also serve as a general-purpose output.